daily Broadcast

 And then he calls his audience to repent.
 So it’s not like a soft message in which he kind of, like, is all happy and everything.
 He calls them to repentance.

-and then he preaches, as we have talked about, he preaches Jesus.
+And then he preaches, as we have talked about, he preaches Jesus.
 He doesn’t actually say the name “Jesus” but he absolutely preaches Jesus and the death and resurrection.

 And then he invites people to respond.
 And what happens?
 Some rejected, some wanted to know more, and some believed.
 Basically the options we’ve got, right?
 You know?
 And so, it’s a perfect example, a biblical example of how Paul contextualized the gospel for his audience.
 And so this is the culture we are in.
 And this is the model that we need to follow.

+The way you get to know the culture is you are with people, you know people, you understand them and then the Spirit gives you the wisdom to do it right.
 The good thing also is when you have relationships there’s also the grace that you’re not going to say things right, but you build up enough credibility to work around that anyway.

-And let me be clear, this is something you learn, you practice, and the Spirit works in your life.
-But the point is you can grow in your ability to communicate in the context that God has called you to.
+And let me be clear, this is something you learn, you practice, and the Spirit works in your life, but the point is you can grow in your ability to communicate in the context that God has called you to.

 And it’s going to look different.
 If you work in a corporate culture, there are different things that you’re going to be able to draw on and challenge as you speak the truth in your context.
 Or with your kids or at school, there are different contexts; it’s not all the same.
 It’s about knowing your audience and knowing how to communicate the gospel effectively where you’re at.